sudowoodo200/deep_learning_curriculum/Curriculum/3-Training-at-Scale.md

 - First write the code for the update rule that can be compiled using `@triton.jit` decorator.
 - Then write the PyTorch function that calls the compiled update rule.
 - Benchmark your implementation and compare it to `torch.optim.Adam`.

+<span style="color:yellow">Triton is not working due to an unresolved issue... sigh...
+Did this in Pytorch, but couldn't run the experiment in the end </span>